ALXPND/ctf-writeups/HTB/Bastion/BastionCTF.md

 ![image](/HTB/Bastion/Bastion_images/7.png)

 The target filesystem has successfully been mounted on our local machine!
-This is very interesting from a security perspective.
-We can now access the files we want from the Windows filesystem.
+This is very interesting from an attacker perspective because he could now access the desired files from the Windows filesystem.
 Since we mounted the filesystem in read-only mode, we can safely inspect and copy sensitive files without modifying the original VHD.

-Accessing the `C:\Windows\System32\config\` directory allows us to retrieve the `SAM` and `SYSTEM` registry hive files.
+Accessing the `C:\Windows\System32\config\` directory allows us to retrieve the `SAM` and `SYSTEM` registry hives.
 These files can be used to extract the NTLM password hashes of local Windows users.

 So let’s run the following command to verify if this can be achieved: